sahilpawarr/sahilpawarr111.github.io/README.md

 I recently graduated with honors in economics from the **[Gokhale Institute of Politics and Economics](https://gipe.ac.in/)**.
 I am passionate about economic development, fiscal policy and venture capital.

-Currently, i’m working as a Founder’s Office Associate at **[Cambridge Wealth](https://www.cambridgewealth.in/)**, a fintech startup in the wealth management space, where I work directly with the CEO on business strategy, system design and investment research modelling.
+Currently, i’m working as an Analyst - Founder's Office at **[Cambridge Wealth](https://www.cambridgewealth.in/)**, a fintech startup in the wealth management space, where I work as Chief of Staff to the CEO's office.
+My role largely involves working at the intersection of data, business and finance.

 While at university, I interned for the **[Standord Doerr School of Sustainability](https://sustainability.stanford.edu/)** for the **[FUSE](fuse.stanford.edu)** project where I did field research and data analysis on the FWE consumption during Covid-19 and was a project intern at the **[Policy Research Organisation](policyresearch.in)** where I worked with historical data of Pune Municipal Corporation's annual budgets, to offer informed policy recommendations to local policymakers.
 Additionally, I interned at **[Evolve](evolveinc.io)** for their Growth and Analytics team and as a UX researcher at **[Moonraft Innovation Labs](moonraft.com)** where I worked on the strategy to execute a virtual reality metaverse project for a global tech event.